pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-architecture-templates/index.md

 ---
-title: "Kubernetes Architecture Templates"
+title: "Using Kubernetes Arch Templates with Poetry and Python"
-date: 2022-11-17
+date: 2022-12-07
 meta_desc: Set up a Google Kubernetes Engine cluster for a web application with archtecture templates, all with Python and Poetry.
 meta_image: meta.png
 authors: